Reminders for actuaries

 Important

 In the actuarial valuation report, members of a defined-contribution component must be divided between the active and non-active members.
-Retraite Québec notes that that information is often missing and would like to remind actuaries to include that information in the report.
+Retraite Québec notes that that information is often missing.

 Legal reference